 ILUK uses the Standard Formula for the purpose of calculating the regulatory SCR and has no plans to adopt an internal model.

-E.6 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement maintained by the ORSA process.
+E.6 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement

 During the reporting period, ILUK has been fully compliant with both the MCR and SCR.